Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 </table>
 <p><br /></p>

-<font size="4"><p>Guanidine-III is a translational riboswitch.
+<font ><p>Guanidine-III is a translational riboswitch.
 Increased stability in the presence of guanidine is necessary for switching to the ON conformation.
 Guanidine-IV riboswitch is transcriptional regulatory riboswitch.
 Acts as a genetic "ON" switch, where the ligand-binding structure and the terminator stem will be mutually exclusive structures<sup>[3,10]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Guanidine-III_riboswitch_gene_regulation.svg" alt="drawing" style="width:800px;margin-top: 0px;margin-bottom: 0px;" >